mskian/my-random-blog/about.md

 layout: layouts/page.njk
 title: About this Site
 description: Just Sharing a Random things Related to tech, Movies, Web series and English and Tamil Quotes.
-metas:
-  title: About this Site
-  description: Just Sharing a Random things Related to tech, Movies, Web series and English and Tamil Quotes.
-  image: /img/sanmovies-cover.jpg
 menu:
   visible: true
   order: 2